In lieu of money or facilitating a surrender: The case so far against decorated J&K cop

 Kumar said that the officer had worked in many anti-terrorist operations.
 He had however committed a heinous crime and hence was arrested, Vijay Kumar also said.

-Sources tell OneIndia that the the terrorists along with the DSP were arrested in a joint operation of the police and Army on the national highway near Mirbazar.
+Sources tell OneIndia that the terrorists along with the DSP were arrested in a joint operation of the police and Army on the national highway near Mirbazar.

 Two AK-47 rifles were recovered in a raid at the officer's residence, the source also added.
 This is the first instance in which such a senior officer has been arrested along with terrorists.